the1Riddle/grub-rescue/README.md

 Conclusion: If Windows isn't appearing in GRUB, check its location, set up a custom GRUB entry, and enable `os-prober`.
 This should fix the issue and restore dual-boot.

-## Do you have some ideas or query?
+## Do you have some ideas or queries?

-If you have questions or suggestions on how to improve the information on this page, you can always write to [issues](https://github.com/the1Riddle/grub-rescue/issues).
+If you have questions or suggestions on improving the information on this page, you can always write to [issues](https://github.com/the1Riddle/grub-rescue/issues).